Shaq–Kobe feud: 2008–2009

 In November of the 2008–09 season, O'Neal told reporters that he believed the entire feud was the Lakers head coach Phil Jackson's fault.
 O'Neal later retracted the statement and apologized, interrupting one of Jackson's pre-game interviews to give him a hug and a kiss on the cheek.
 On January 29, 2009, in an interview with Stephen A. Smith, O'Neal claimed that the feud between him and Bryant was simply a marketing ploy, saying "We helped you hype it up.
 I know what I'm doing, brother.
 I'm the smartest player in the world."
 On Bryant, O'Neal claimed that he "always did love Kobe."
 On Jackson, O'Neal claimed he is "the greatest coach ever, and he's done a lot for me.
 Phil's my guy.
 It's all marketing, baby."
 O'Neal also added that had he stayed with the Lakers, he and Bryant would have won another three or four titles.
 "We're still the greatest little-man, big-man 1-2 punch ever created in the history of the game", O'Neal said.
 At the 2009 NBA All-Star Game, O'Neal, Bryant, and Jackson were all reunited on the West squad.
 O'Neal and Bryant were both named co-MVPs for the game and were shown laughing and hugging during the game.
 O'Neal told Bryant to keep the MVP trophy, but Bryant instead gave it to O'Neal's son.
 For O'Neal, Bryant's gesture marked a turning point in their relationship.
 Bryant and the Lakers faced the Orlando Magic in the 2009 NBA Finals, winning the series in five games.
 Shaq showed support for Kobe, on his Twitter page saying: "thats right i am saying it today and today only, i want kobe bryant to get number 4, spread da word [sic]".

 2009–2010

-Bryant and the Lakers visiting President Barack Obama after his fifth NBA title.
+Bryant and the Lakers visiting President Barack Obama after Bryant's fifth NBA title.

 After the Lakers once again won the title in Game 7 of the 2010 Finals, Bryant was asked what it meant to him personally.
 He responded, "Just one more than Shaq ...
 I can take that to the bank."
 Bryant won five NBA titles and O'Neal won four.
 Bryant added, "You guys know how I am.
 I don't forget anything."
 O'Neal again congratulated Bryant on his Twitter page: "Congratulations Kobe, u deserve it.
 U played great.
 Enjoy it man enjoy it.
 I know what ur sayin 'Shaq how my ass taste' [sic]."
 He later revealed to Bryant that he was privately furious after seeing Bryant win his fifth championship, and hearing Bryant's words about him caused O'Neal to vandalize his own house in his anger.